Who We Serve

 Why don't we do fostering on a regular basis?

-We have tried several attempts at fostering and for the most part it just didn't work out for many reasons.
+We have tried several attempts at fostering and for the most part, it just didn't work out for many reasons.
 We will occasionally place a bird in a foster situation with those who live close, we know well and have already had a working relationship with.
-The foster home must either be bird-free and agree to not bring other birds into their home or they must agree to pay to have their own birds disease tested.
-All birds that are placed in a foster home with birds will also have been disease tested prior to placement.
+The foster home must either be bird-free and agree to not bring other birds into their home or they must agree to pay to have their own bird's disease tested.
+All birds that are placed in a foster home with birds will also have been disease tested prior to placement unless it is a bird-free home.